framely/community/docs/reference/annotations/transition.md

 ![transition](/images/annotation/transition/transition.png)
 :::

-## Transition
+## Transitions
 Currently, we support two kinds of transitions: event triggered transitions and condition triggered transitions.

-### Event Triggered Transition
+### Event triggered transitions

 Given skill, the interaction logic or transition table defined by slot filling components will always try to proactively fill every it's slot, and delivery the result to user based on the filled slots.
 While direct slot filling is already capable for many real world use case, many advanced use cases involves no-direct slot filling.